alphagov/govuk-content-schemas/README.md

 # GOV.UK content schemas

+Content schemas have now been merged into [publishing api](https://github.com/alphagov/publishing-api) so this repository is archived.

+## Background

 This repo contains [JSON Schema](http://json-schema.org/) files and examples of the content that uses them on GOV.UK.

 The actual JSON schema files live in `dist` and are generated from [Jsonnet templates](https://jsonnet.org) in `source`.
 Using templates makes it easier to duplicate common blocks across multiple schemas e.g. format and URL fields. **Do not edit files in `dist` manually**, as they will be overwritten.